 This qualification begins with the module Investigating the social world (DD103) which builds a solid foundation for further study.
 Although it’s an introductory module, to get the best from it you’ll need some basic study skills at higher education level.
 You can use our online diagnostic quiz Are you ready for DD103? to help you decide if you’re ready, or if you need some extra preparation.

 Call us on +44 300 303 0266 or book a call back.
 Our friendly team of advisers will discuss your study options with you, and help you decide on the best starting point for you.
-Or come and meet us at an event near you.

 We believe cost shouldn’t be a barrier to achieving your potential.
 That’s why we work hard to keep the cost of study as low as possible and have a wide range of flexible ways to pay to help spread, or even reduce, the cost.